undel-gh/HA-Laundry-Monitor/docs/en/STATEMACHINE.md

 Short periods of low or near-zero power do not cause an immediate state transition.
 Such periods are expected during normal washing programs.

+When a current sensor is configured, current activity may show that a motor or pump is still operating while active power is below the configured power activity threshold.
+In that case, the state remains `running` and pending finish confirmation is reset or cancelled.

 #### Entry actions for a new cycle

 When entering `running` because a new cycle has started, the state machine should: